liadna1995/Hotel-Reservations-Management/README.md

 **Notes:**
 - The links provided in the Tasks section provides general guidance and examples.
-- Please feel free to add any feature or change you like to the data model (e.g. adding new fiel).
+- Please feel free to add any feature or change you like to the data model (e.g. adding new field).

 ## Tasks